nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 * [thenewstack.io: Tigera's Calico Aims to Ease Connectivity Pain with Kubernetes](https://thenewstack.io/tigera-aims-ease-connectivity-pain-kubernetes/)
 * [projectcalico.org: Advertising Kubernetes Service IPs with Calico and BGP](https://www.projectcalico.org/advertising-kubernetes-service-ips-with-calico-and-bgp/)
 * [mhmxs.blogspot.com: Autoscaling Calico Route Reflector topology in Kubernetes](https://mhmxs.blogspot.com/2020/12/autoscaling-calico-route-reflector.html)
+* [tigera.io: Enforcing Network Security Policies with GitOps – Part 1 (Calico + ArgoCD)](https://www.tigera.io/blog/enforcing-network-security-policies-with-gitops-part-1) Network policy is a key element of Kubernetes security.
+Network policy is expressed as a YAML configuration and works very well with GitOps.
+By adopting GitOps, security teams benefit in the following ways:
+    * Take your policies with you.
+Kubernetes cluster creation from code is fairly common.
+It is much easier and less error-prone to push your Git-based policies to a new cluster.
+    * You can monitor policy changes using information from pull requests.
+This will also be easy to integrate with your existing systems, instead of writing integrations from scratch.
+If something goes wrong, you can simply roll back to an earlier commit.
+    * You can lock down who can deploy security policies.
+If you lock it down to only a single Git user, that will be easy to control.
+Everybody else can push their policy changes into Git via pull request.
+    * Your GitOps tool can ensure that it will override any accidental or malicious change at runtime.
+This solves a major compliance concern.
+Git becomes the source of truth for your security policies.
+    * It would be much easier to manage if no user could create a security policy from kubectl.
+Then you can enable de-centralized security by creating specific users for different services, and giving them rights to deploy only specific policies.
+Developers and DevOps teams are very comfortable with the notion of a Git pipeline.

 ## DNS Service with CoreDNS
 - [medium: How to Autoscale the DNS Service in a Kubernetes Cluster](https://medium.com/faun/how-to-autoscale-the-dns-service-in-a-kubernetes-cluster-cbb46ae89678)